-These are those pages that you visitors last see before leaving your website.
+These are those pages that your visitors see at the end before leaving your website.
 These pages are labeled as “% Exit” pages in Google Analytics and it will display the percentage of visitors that leave your website after looking at the specific page at the last time.
 These pages help in recognizing the main area of concerns.

-You should also set priority of testing high values ideas first that has low cost investment.
+You should also set priority of testing high value ideas first that have low cost investment.
 For example, you can test the deviations occurring during checkout process as it shows the maximum abandonment rate than any other steps.

 Apart from setting priorities for the worst performing pages, it is also necessary to set priority to test those pages first that have highest volume of traffic because these tests finish quicker and also help in fastening of your optimization process.

-When it comes to perform A/B testing, you can test any element of your website to check if it’s performing as per the defined goals or not.
+When it comes to performing A/B testing, you can test any element of your website to check if it is performing as per the defined goals or not.
 You can A/B test by changing any of the given elements such as:

-You can perform split testing on call-to-action button by changing their colors, size, and wording.
+You can perform split testing on call-to-action buttons by changing their colors, size, and wording.

 The A/B test can be performed by creating variations of the landing pages by changing their design, background, colors, etc. to evaluate which of the variation yields better conversion.